Organizations that harness data, the cloud, and AI out perform

 With the cloud, procurement of new inventory and storage space is reduced to a matter of days or even hours, giving businesses the agility to respond to a rapidly changing environment.

 The simplicity in cloud solutions makes teams more productive.
 In distributed teams, the cloud removes region-specific dependencies, creating a collaborative team setting.

 Most popular cloud solutions have robust built-in security programs.
 A MSP (hyperlink to the MSP Blog) can help optimize cloud security, providing security analytics and visibility across the entire cloud environment.

 At large volumes, the unit price of servers comes down noticeably in comparison with native data centers.
-The pay-as-you-use model provides the flexibility that companies seek to counter seasonal demand and scale up or down as required by the business.
+The pay-as-you-use model provides the flexibility that companies seek to scale up or down as required.

 Cloud Managed Service Provider